A Working Interest Claim (WIC) is a claim submitted by industry to the AER for the proportionate

 Step One The OWA requests applicants to notify the OWA beforehand of their intentions of

-making a WIC by sending the OWA an AFE for approval before commencing operations.
+making a WIC by sending the OWA an AFE for review prior to commencing operations.
 This process

 will help us better manage the influx of claims, and is intended to improve turnaround times on